recursive-collapse-anonymous/recursive-collapse/README.md

-# Model collapse in recursive diffusion models
+# Feature Selective Model Collapse in Diffusion Models: Total Replacement versus Fixed-Budget Training

 Code for the experiments of the paper *Model collapse in recursive generative diffusion models* (anonymous submission).
 A diffusion model is trained on real